born 1980, Middlesbrough, England. Lives Melbourne, Australia.

 Forbes' approach to photography comes from an underlying fascination with people and their interaction with the environment.
 He has an uncanny knack of capturing the layers of beauty that exist everywhere around us.
 "I am an avid people watcher.
 When I'm out in the street, or even just day to day, I'm constantly seeing beautiful and interesting images and stories in my head.”

 Forbes is a contributor for The New York Times.
-While commercially his photographic style has led to shooting for many brands including Jaguar, Mercedes Benz and Samsung.
 He is available for assignments & commissions, and his limited edition prints are held in public and private collections, in Australia and internationally.

 "I love the ability that photography gives me to tell a story.
 Especially when that story has a connection to the world that we live in."